ahmedbadawy4/llm-pii-shield/README.md

 Persistence: enabled by default via PVC mounted at `/app/data` (SQLite audit DB).
 Override `persistence.*` in `values.yaml` or set `persistence.existingClaim` to reuse a PVC.

-Prometheus: `/metrics` is exposed; enable ServiceMonitor via `--set serviceMonitor.enabled=true` if Prometheus Operator is installed.
+Prometheus: `/metrics` is exposed and scraped by the in-chart Prometheus deployment when using Helm.

 Admin API key (Helm): enable `adminApiKey.enabled=true`.
 Prefer `adminApiKey.existingSecret` + `adminApiKey.keyName` in production, or set `adminApiKey.value` for demos only.